 Sluys and Ball, 1989

-The short pharynx lies in the anterior half of the body and measures between one-eighth and one-seventh of the body length.
-The inner circular muscle layer of the pharynx is much thicker than the outer circular muscle layer.
-The mouth opening is situated at the front end of the pharyngeal pocket.
+The short pharynx is about one-eighth of the body length and is situated in the posterior third of the animal.
+The inner circular muscle layer of the pharynx is much thicker than the outer one.
+The mouth opening is situated at the hind end of the pharyngeal pocket.